-Ghost Busters emerged as one of the more popular films from the early 1980s, and continues in the public eye thanks to the hit song by Ray Parker Jr. and a forthcoming remake (scheduled for 2011).
-However, it may fall short of kid-friendly today, especially for families concerned about satanic depictions or other paranormal themes.
-Others may not appreciate the sexual remarks, scary scenes, or incessant smoking.
+Ghostbusters emerged as one of the more popular films from the early 1980s, and continues in the public eye thanks to the hit song by Ray Parker Jr. However, it may fall short of kid-friendly today, especially for those concerned about satanic depictions or other paranormal themes.
+As well, families may not appreciate the sexual remarks, scary scenes, or incessant smoking.
 While perhaps suitable for older teens, parents would do well to refresh their memory before calling in these banshee banishers.

 Theatrical Release: 8 June 1984

 Note: Sony Pictures celebrates the 30th anniversary of their hit film Ghostbusters with a limited theatrical re-release on August 29, 2014.Directed by Ivan Reitman .
 Starring Bill Murray, Dan Aykroyd, Sigourney Weaver, Harold Ramis.
 Running time: 105 minutes.
 Theatrical release August 29, 2014.
 Updated June 7, 2016